-NEXT Carbon Solutions' marketing efforts target existing CO_2 source facilities having emissions greater than one million tonnes of CO_2 per annum and that are in close proximity of saline aquifer storage capacity.
+NEXT Carbon Solutions' marketing efforts target existing CO_2 source facilities having emissions greater than one million tonnes of CO_2 per annum and that are in close proximity to saline aquifer storage capacity.
 We understand that there are more than 600 facilities in the United States alone that produce more than one million tonnes of CO_2 per annum, representing a very robust addressable market.
-We believe the optimal transportation and storage solution for our customers is a point-to-point solution, whereby, CO_2 captured from a source facility is permanently stored in a dedicated saline aquifer storage site.
-Our analysis indicates that source emitters of greater than one million tonnes per annum are sufficient in size to support a point-to-point sequestration model and that there is more than sufficient saline aquifer storage to support our screening criteria.
+We believe the optimal transportation and storage solution for our customers is a point-to-point solution, whereby, CO_2 captured from a source facility is permanently stored in a proximate and dedicated saline aquifer storage site.
+CO_2 storage hubs also offer an alternative CO_2 storage solution.
+Our analysis indicates that source emitters of greater than one million tonnes per annum are sufficient in size to support a point-to-point sequestration model.